chaipat/euro2024-ci3/readme.rst

 List of all changes.

--  Oct 27, 2022 : First Commit
--  Oct 31, 2022 : Add program

 *******************
 Server Requirements
 *******************

-PHP version 7 or newer is recommended.
+PHP version 8 or newer is recommended.
 Docker 4

 ************